 Remember, the higher the number within any line of thread, the finer the thread.

 Sizes 3 and 5 are heavier, used often for needlepoint and sometimes for surface embroidery.
 Sizes 8 and 12 are relatively fine threads, often used for tatting and crocheted edgings and the like, as well as for embroidery.

 Crazy quilters love perle cottons, because they work extremely well for stitching decorative lines and bands.

 Perle cottons are also favorites with hand-dyers, which is why you can find many specialty colors and over-dyed perle cottons available through individual small thread-dying businesses.

 Now, let’s throw the ever-familiar 6-stranded cotton floss into the mix.
 In the photo above, “e” is a full six strands of floss, while “f” is one strand taken from the six.

 You can see that, of all of the above threads, one strand of regular stranded cotton floss (f) is the finest in size.

 Stranded cotton (called “floss” in the States) is a divisible thread, up to a point.
 After you pull the full thread from the skein, it can be separated into 6 finer strands, each of which can be used for very fine embroidery, or which can be put back together in any number of strands, for increasingly bolder lines.

-Once you get down to the single strand, though, it cannot be further divided for use, or it looses its strength and integrity.
+Once you get down to the single strand, though, it cannot be further divided for use, or it loses its strength and integrity.